corgipower/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+    In the return function, because it accesses the parameter of the outer function.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+    The name is always the same, the value of newRoll can change
 c.
 What is the lexical scope of `newRoll`?
+    The return function and the outer function and anything global preceding it

 ### Task 3 - Stretch Goals